-The Mandate's promulgation without the required notice-and-comment rulemaking violated not only the Administrative Procedure Act ("APA") (Section I.B) but also the Constitution (Section I.A).
-As a result, the Mandate commands no deference and cannot qualify as either a compelling interest under RFRA or even a public interest under the test for preliminary injunctions (Section I.C).
-With respect to the free exercise of religion, the Administration has no right to impose its orthodoxy on Mr. Lind, and its ham-fisted attempt to define abortion as a matter of "federal law" is wrong as a matter of federal law and basic reproductive science (Section II.A).
-Similarly, the Supreme Court already has rejected the Administration's attempt to deny religious freedom to corporations (Section II.B).
+Promulgating the Mandate without notice-and-comment rulemaking violated not only the Administrative Procedure Act ("APA") (Section II.B) but also the Constitution (Section II.A).
+As a result, the Mandate commands no deference and cannot qualify as either a compelling interest under RFRA or even a public interest under the test for preliminary injunctions (Section II.C).
+With respect to the free exercise of religion, the Administration has no right to impose its orthodoxy on Plaintiffs, and its ham-fisted attempt to define abortion as a matter of "federal law" is wrong as a matter of federal law and basic reproductive science (Section III.A).
+Similarly, the Supreme Court already has rejected the Administration's attempt to deny religious freedom to corporations (Section III.B).
+Because government action related to - and effects correlated with - the ability to get pregnant are not necessarily sex-discrimination, the Mandate does not qualify as a compelling government interest to remedy sex discrimination (Section III.C).

-On the merits, PPACA's delegation to the Administration is impermissibly open-ended and standardless (Section III.A), which is all the more inappropriate in this area of traditional state regulation, where federal agencies have purported to adopt preemptive rules - without notice-and-comment rulemaking, no less - notwithstanding the presumption against preempting state laws in fields of traditional state concern (Section III.B).
-Indeed, the presumption against preemption allows this Court to interpret PPACA narrowly, without resort to the Administration's interpretation (Section III.C).
-Viewed without deference to the Administration and with deference instead to the states in our federalist structure.

-PPACA's requirement for "preventive care" correlates to the prevention of disease, not the prevention of pregnancy (Section III.D).
+On the merits, PPACA's delegation to the Administration is impermissibly open-ended and standardless (Section IV.A), which is all the more inappropriate in this area of traditional state regulation, where federal agencies have purported to adopt preemptive rules - without notice-and-comment rulemaking, no less - notwithstanding the presumption against preempting state laws in fields of traditional state concern (Section IV.B).
+Indeed, the presumption against preemption allows this Court to interpret PPACA narrowly, without resort to the Administration's interpretation (Section IV.C).
+Viewed without deference to the Administration and with deference instead to the states in our federalist structure, PPACA's requirement for "preventive care" suggests prevention of disease, not the prevention of pregnancy (Section IV.D).